j624364/asca-rust/doc.md

 ### Syllable Structure
 ASCA does not enforce 'legal' syllables and it is up to you to maintain syllable boundaries.
-This can be done by using metathesising, inserting, and deleting $.
+This can be done by metathesising, inserting, and deleting $.

 For example, imagine a input word of `'si.te`.
 If we apply the rule `V > * / C_#`, we end up with a floating consonant `'si.t`.